merkisoft/LD45/README.md

 ## Bacteria Game

+Start with absolutely nothing and grow different kind of bacteria.

+But pay attention, a deadly bacteria is spreading too!

 ### Tools
-- Unity
-- JetBrains Rider
+- Unity & JetBrains Rider
-- Gimp
-- Wacom stylus
+- Gimp & Wacom stylus